 <VirtualHost *:80> ServerAdmin firstname.lastname@example.org DocumentRoot /var/www/html/support ServerName support.yourdomain.com ServerAlias www.support.yourdomain.com <Directory /var/www/html/support/> Options FollowSymLinks AllowOverride All </Directory> ErrorLog /var/log/httpd/support.yourdomain.com-error_log CustomLog /var/log/httpd/support.yourdomain.com-access_log common </VirtualHost>

 Restart the Apache service for the changes to take effect:

 Step 6.
 Accessing osTicket.

 osTicket will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://support.yourdomain.com or http://support.server-ip and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://support.yourdomain.com or http://support.server-ip and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed osTicket.
 Thanks for using this tutorial for installing osTicket (Open source ticketing tool) on CentOS 6 system.
 For additional help or useful information, we recommend you to check the official osTicket web site.